Francoist Spain: Fascism and authoritarianism

 The main point of those scholars that tend to consider the Spanish State to be authoritarian rather than fascist is that the FET-JONS were relatively heterogeneous rather than being an ideological monolith.
-After World War II, the Falange opposed free capital markets, but the ultimately prevailing technocrats, some of them linked with Opus Dei, eschewed syndicalist economics and favoured increased competition as a means of achieving rapid economic growth and integration with wider Europe.
+The opposing point of view is that the characteristics which are listed to defend the claim that Francoist Spain was not fascist were displayed by other fascist regimes, especially Fascist Italy, which were not monoliths of radical fascist ideologies, but "counter-revolutionary alliances" of radical fascists and conservatives and of various factions and organizations, which, however, established certain social organization, and even "the epitomes of fascism", Italy and Nazi Germany, did not share exactly the same characteristics.
+A middle position is that if Francoism was not a fascist regime, then it at least has a strong fascist component, and they described it as a regime of unfinished fascization and later de-fascisation or as a para-fascism.
+After World War II, the Falange opposed free capital markets, but the ultimately prevailing technocrats, some of whom were linked with Opus Dei, eschewed syndicalist economics and favoured increased competition as a means of achieving rapid economic growth and integration with wider Europe.